alchemy-fr/Phraseanet-Docs/en/User/Guide/Import.rst

 * **Remove** the file
 * **Substitute** the existing file

-The user decide what is the best action to do in order to empty the files queue in the quarantine space.
+The user decides what is the best action to do in order to empty the files queue in the quarantine space.

 The Quarantine can also be entirely deleted using the button